Multi-agent estimation and filtering for minimizing team mean-squared error: Minimum team mean-squared error (MTMSE) filtering

 \subsection{Main result for Problem~\ref{prob:infinite}}

+Now, we consider the infinite horizon MTMSE filtering introduced in Problem~\ref{prob:infinite}, which can be thought of as a ``steady-state'' version of Sec.~\ref{sec:finite}.
 We first state a standard result from centralized Kalman filtering~\cite{Caines1987}. \begin{lemma} Under (A2)--(A5), for any initial covariance $\Sigma_x \geq 0$, the sequence $\{P(t)\}_{t \ge 1}$ given by~\eqref{eq:KF-gain} is weakly increasing and bounded (in the sense of positive semi-definiteness).
 Thus it has a limit, which we denote by $\bar P$.
 Furthermore, \begin{enumerate} \item $\bar P$ does not depend on $\Sigma_x$. \item $\bar P$ is positive semi-definite. \item $\bar P$ is the unique solution to the following algebraic Riccati equation.

 where $\bar K = \bar P C^\TRANS\big[ C \bar P C^\TRANS + R \big]^{-1}$ and $\Delta = I - \bar K C$.
 4pt \item The matrix $(A - \bar K C)$ is asymptotically stable. \end{enumerate} \end{lemma}